sanjeetkumaritoutlook/stenciljs-components/readme.md

 5. search-world (Props:search-text)
 6. test-button (Props:button-id)
 7. test-counter
-8. my-pie-chart  (Props: data[in json format])  - this is using d3.js under the hood
+8. my-pie-chart  (Props: data[JSON format where each entry contains only tag and value (in numbers) as keys])  - this is using d3.js under the hood
 9. my-payment-gateway - this is using StripeJS payment gateway under the hood
 10. my-component (Props:first,middle,last)- default StencilJS Component